 The Forever 21 credit card and Forever 21 Visa credit card, which are both issued by Comenity Capital Bank, allow users to earn rewards.
-Card perks include 20% off your first regular-priced purchase when you open a credit card account, a $5 reward for every 300 points earned, a $10 birthday discount, a 21% discount twice a year, and access to exclusive offers and promotions.
+Card perks include 20% off your first regular-priced purchase at Forever 21 when you open a credit card account, a $10 birthday discount, a 21% discount twice a year and access to exclusive offers and promotions.

-After you’ve made your purchases at Forever 21, you’ll need to make a payment to keep your credit card account in good standing.
+After you’ve made your purchases at Forever 21, you’ll need to make payments on time to keep your credit card account in good standing.
 Comenity Capital Bank offers several payment options: online, by mail, over the phone or in a store.
 Here’s everything you need to know.

 How To Make a Forever 21 Credit Card Payment Online

 Online payments can be made from anywhere at any time — even on weekends and holidays.
 To pay your Forever 21 credit card bill online, you will first need to register for online account access.
 Make sure you have the following information:

 After setting up your online account, you can make a payment, update your information and view statements.
 Here’s how:

 - Gather your bank account number and bank routing number.

 - Go to the Forever 21 credit card login page.

 - Log in with the username and password you selected during registration and click “Sign In.”

 - Set up a payment for at least the minimum amount due before or on the due date and submit it.